xiezl/singa-docs/_posts/docs/2015-01-20-installation.md

         $ ./configure --enable-lmdb

-  * In case you do not have the GNU auto tools to run `autogen.sh`, SINGA provides a Makefile.example file, which is used as

-        $ cp Makefile.example Makefile
+  * The SINGA test is not included by default settings.
+If you want to run the test, please compile with `--enable-test`.
+You can run:

+        $ ./configure --enable-test
         $ make

-    Code depending on lmdb can be added into the compilation by

-        make -DUSE_LMDB
+    After compilation, you will find the binary file singatest.
+Just run it!
+	More details about configure script can be found by running:

+		$ ./configure --help

-After compiling SINGA successfully, the `libsinga.so` will be generated into .lib/ folder and an executable file `singa` is generated under bin/.
+After compiling SINGA successfully, the `libsinga.so` and the executable file `singa` will be generated into default folder.

 If some dependent libraries are missing (or not detected), you can use the following script to download and install them: